Skip to main content

 in the COSE Key does not alter the resulting value.
 The COSE Key

-accompany the key.
+might accompany the key.

 attributes.
-Different application contexts might or might not
+Different application contexts may include various

 Different kinds of thumbprints could be defined by other